/dev/posts/

 Note: FFDH and ECDH

-The DH key agreement can be conducted using different types of mathematical objects (groups.
+The DH key agreement can be done using different types of mathematical objects (groups).
 For example,

 • Finite Field Diffie-Hellman (FFDH) uses finite fields;